Austin SHINES: Innovations in Energy Storage

 The integration of these technologies helps to further deliver clean, affordable, reliable energy to our customers.

-- City of Austin Renewable Energy Goal — The SHINES project supports the city’s goal of 65% renewable energy generation, local solar, and storage goals by 2027.
+- City of Austin Renewable Energy Goal — The SHINES project supports the city's goal of 100% carbon-free energy generation, local solar, and storage goals by 2035.

-- Energy Storage Systems (ESS) — A 1.5 MW/3 MWh LG Chem lithium-ion battery will be co-located with a community solar array.
-Additionally, a 1.75 MW/3.2 MWh Younicos lithium-ion battery will be added to a location containing 2 MW of rooftop solar.
-Residential and commercial properties will also be pairing battery storage with solar arrays.
+- Energy Storage Systems (ESS) — A 1.5 MW/3 MWh LG Chem lithium-ion battery is co-located with La Loma community solar array.
+Additionally, a 1.5 MW/3.2 MWh Younicos lithium-ion battery is paired to the Mueller neighborhood in east Austin, which contains 2 MW of rooftop solar.
+Residential and commercial properties also have battery storage paired with solar arrays.

-- Funding — Federal, state, and city sources from the U.S. Department of Energy SunShot Initiative, the Texas Commission on Environmental Quality New Technology Implementation Grant, and Austin Energy fund the project.
+- Funding — Federal, state, and city sources from the U.S. Department of Energy Solar Energy Technology Office, the Texas Commission on Environmental Quality New Technology Implementation Grant, and Austin Energy fund the project.

 - Partners — Pecan Street, Inc., Doosan, Stem Inc., Clean Power Research, and more are working with Austin Energy on the project.